There is no point denying it; Outlook 2013 is white, VERY white and for some, this can lead to problems.

 Even though at least one of the provided themes is workable for most people (albeit with some adjustment time), the lack of some true themes to choose from remains a bit disappointing.

-Ever since Outlook 2007 (when Office themes were introduced), I wondered why there was no theme which simply followed your Windows default.
+Ever since Outlook 2007 (when Office themes were introduced), I wondered why there was no theme which simply followed your Windows default color setting.
 Outlook 2003 did this for the even more complex Windows XP skins.
 Back then, this worked because Office 2003 followed the Windows XP design guidelines.

 I truly wonder why the Office team decided not to follow these anymore, not even color wise.
 Otherwise, what is the whole point of being able to choose a “mood color” in Windows if none of the applications follow it, not even Microsoft’s own?
 What happened to these design guidelines for Windows?